josh-collinsworth/joco-sveltekit/src/routes/blog/posts/moonlander.md

 	("Hyper" is a single key that simultaneousy triggers `cmd` + `ctrl` + `shift` + `option`.
 "Meh" triggers all of those, minus `cmd`--that's all assuming Mac keys, that is; swap as appropriate for Windows.)

 	Hyper and Meh are amazingly useful because no app tends to create shortcuts that require you to hit _all_ of those keys at once.
-That means you can map basically anything you want to hyper and meh shortcuts, and as a bonus, they're only actually two-key shortcuts to use.
+That means you can freely map basically anything you want to hyper and meh shortcuts, and as a bonus, they're only actually two-key shortcuts to use.

 	For example: in my current setup, meh + an arrow key sends my currently open app to that half of the screen.
 Hyper + `=` sets the current window to full screen size, and hyper + left/right moves the current window over to the next display.